 The TA supported the organization and the conduct of major GMS events since the TA was approved in July 2010.
-These include: the 16th, 17th, 18th, 19th and 20th GMS Ministerial Conference held in Hanoi, Viet Nam in August 2010, Phnom Penh, Cambodia in August 2011, Nanning PRC in December 2012, Vientiane Capital, Lao PDR in 2013 and Nay Pyi Taw September 2015, respectively; the Mekong Development Forum held in Seoul, South Korea in September 2010; minister-level Third, Fourth, Fifth, Sixth, and 7th GMS Economic Corridor Fora held in Vientiane in June 2011, Mandalay in June 2012, in Bangkok, Thailand in August 2013, Hanoi, Viet Nam in August 2014, and Kunming, PRC, respectively; the 5th GMS Summit held in Thailand in December 2014 and the 4th GMS Summit held in Myanmar in December 2011; the 20th GMS Anniversary celebration held in Manila, Philippines in Sept 2012; and the Business Opportunities Forum held in Thailand on 8 August 2013.
+These include: the 16th, 17th, 18th, 19th and 20th GMS Ministerial Conference held in Hanoi, Viet Nam in August 2010, Phnom Penh, Cambodia in August 2011, Nanning PRC in December 2012, Vientiane Capital, Lao PDR in 2013 and Nay Pyi Taw September 2015, respectively; the Mekong Development Forum held in Seoul, South Korea in September 2010; minister-level Third, Fourth, Fifth, Sixth, Seventh, and Eighth GMS Economic Corridor Fora held in Vientiane in June 2011, Mandalay in June 2012, in Bangkok, Thailand in August 2013, Hanoi, Viet Nam in August 2014, in Kunming, PRC in June 2015, and in Phnom Penh, Cambodia in August 2016, respectively; the 5th GMS Summit held in Thailand in December 2014 and the 4th GMS Summit held in Myanmar in December 2011; the 20th GMS Anniversary celebration held in Manila, Philippines in Sept 2012; and the Business Opportunities Forum held in Thailand on 8 August 2013.
 In December 2014, the GMS Investment Forum, GMS Business Forum, the Second Youth Forum and Development Partners Meeting were held in conjunction with the 5th GMS Summit.

 The TA also supported the conduct of (i) regular GMS Senior Officials Meetings (that are also serving as Task Force for preparation of deliverables for the Ministerial Conference and Summit), (ii) Sector Working Group meetings, and (iii) consultations and roundtable discussions with development partners (held either as stand-alone events or as side-events to the GMS Ministerial Conferences) to improve coordination of cooperation programs at the regional and country levels and the implementation of the GMS list of high priority projects in the GMS Regional Investment Framework Implementation Plan (2014-2018).